Extremal stringy black holes in equilibrium at first order in $\alpha'$: Heterotic multi-center black-hole solutions at leading order

 \subsubsection{Microscopic description}

-The string-theory description of these solutions is well known: they can be understood as a superposition of solitonic 5-branes (S5) wrapped around the directions parametrized by the coordinates $y^{1},\cdots,y^{4},z$, fundamental strings (F1) wound around the circle parametrized by $z$ and waves (W) carrying momentum propagating along the same circle, as we illustrate in Table~\ref{diagram5d}.
+The string-theory description of these solutions is well known: they can be understood as a superposition of solitonic 5-branes (S5) ---often referred to as NS5 branes---wrapped around the directions parametrized by the coordinates $y^{1},\cdots,y^{4},z$, fundamental strings (F1) wound around the circle parametrized by $z$ and waves (W) carrying momentum propagating along the same circle, as we illustrate in Table~\ref{diagram5d}.

 From the lower-dimensional point of view, these fundamental objects act as point-like sources for the three different types of charges carried by our solutions.
 The locations of the sources in the non-compact space coincides with the position of the centers, where the Laplace Eqs.~(\ref{eq:harmonicityconditions}) are not satisfied unless we take into account the coupling of the sources to the background fields.
 This give rise to a sum of Dirac delta functions, $\delta^{(4)}(x-x_{a})$,\footnote{Strictly speaking, this is just an effective description of the actual situation: the centers $x^{m}=x^{m}_{a}$ are not points, but finite-radii two-spheres from which the Abelian fields' fluxes ``emerge'' in radial direction.} each of which is weighted by the fraction of the total tension/charge associated to all the sources located at $x^{m}=x^{m}_{a}$, which in turn is proportional to the amounts of momentum, winding and S5 branes in each of the centers, respectively denoted by $n^{a}$, $w^{a}$ and $N^{a}$.\footnote{These parameters are assumed to be positive.} This is exactly the same kind of contribution that one gets from the Laplacian of $\mathcal{Z}_{+,-,0}$, with the only difference that now the delta functions are weighted by $q^{a}_{+}, q^{a}_{-}$ and $q^{a}_{0}$.
 Imposing that both contributions cancel (\textit{i.e.}~that the equations of motion are also satisfied at the centers), one finds the following relation between both sets of parameters \cite{Cano:2018qev}: